 Rachel Chambers is a Fibers Artist from Philadelphia, PA.
 They received a B.F.A. in Fiber Arts from Kutztown University of Pennsylvania, an M.F.A. from Tyler School of Art/Temple University, and an M.Ed from Keene State College.
 Their teaching career began as an artist in residence at Kutztown University, then they went on to head the Fibers Department there as a sabbatical replacement for 2 years.
 Rachel has been a first grade teacher, a special education tutor, and a K-5 art teacher in Keene, NH.
 Rachel's work has been exhibited at the national and international level, and they received a NICHE Award in 2006.
-At Walnut Hill School for The Arts, Rachel teaches Weaving, Sculptural Fiber Arts, and Apparel Design.
+At Walnut Hill School for The Arts, Rachel teaches Weaving, Sculpture, and Digital Surface Design, Drawing, Watercolor, and Apparel Design.